-Once you have learned how to use your camera, you will probably want to shoot in manual mode as much as possible.
 While in manual mode, you are able to change all of the settings as you see fit.
 Aperture, ISO, shutter speed, and white balance settings can all be changed independently to create the image you’re looking for.

 Give each of these modes a try and see how they work for you.

 Don't Miss The Next One!